kimh/kimh.github.io/source/_posts/2014-12-12-the-practices-of-backbone-marionette-that-i-believe-the-best-en.markdown

 ## Use Controller as integrator
 This pattern is inspired by [the book](https://leanpub.com/marionette-gentle-introduction).

-The role of Controller is to instantiate objects, access backend, and build everything together required to render a complete page in a browser.
+The role of Controller is to instantiate objects, access backend, and build complex vies: performs everything required to render a complete page in a browser.

 Let's imagine that we want to render previous shopping cart page.